The Microcycle® platform: a unique approach to unlocking intracellular targets

 A powerful platform

 Advances in our understanding of disease biology have created a wealth of information about the targets and pathways that play a key role in disease initiation and progression.
-Curve addresses these targets and pathways by functional screening of a compound library inside a human cell.
+Curve uniquely addresses these targets and pathways through functional pooled screening inside a mammalian cell against intracellular targets, which are present in all their pharmacologically relevant forms.

 An evolving platform

-Curve’s droplet microfluidic system is the next generation of the Microcycle platform that comprises high efficiency functional screening of a Microcycle library within a single femtolitre liquid droplet.
+Curve’s droplet microfluidic system is the next generation of the Microcycle platform, built on the high efficiency functional screening of a Microcycle library within a single femtolitre liquid droplet.
 This technology is protected by international patents and patent applications.

 The microfluidics platform is being further developed to allow co-encapsulation of mammalian cells with a Microcycle library within these droplets, enabling the discovery of functional hits against membrane proteins in their native conformation.
 The system is being further developed to screen for functional hits against non-protein targets such as RNA.